JetBrains-Research/pubtrends/README.md

     ```

    Pubtrends will be serving on port 8888.
-5. Nginx is used to proxy all trafic to port 8888 and redirect http -> https with Let's encrypt certificates.
+5. Nginx is used to proxy all traffic to port 8888 and redirect http -> https with Let's encrypt certificates.

 ## Maintenance